-In one short stretch of northern coastline sit several of Devon’s most famous beaches.
-Woolacombe and Saunton are massive strips of sand where you can always find a spot to set up camp, Croyde a slightly smaller, deeper bay.
-Between them, they offer a variety of surf conditions.
+In one short stretch of northern coastline sit several of Devon’s most famous beaches, each with their own vibe.
+Woolacombe and Saunton are massive sandy expanses where you can always find a spot to set up camp.
+Croyde has a slightly smaller, deeper bay, and all of them offer a solid surf.

 While this might seem like just a surf beach, with its flat rocks and tendency to disappear completely at high tide, there’s more to Trebarwith than fast barrels.
-The approach down the valley from the nearby village of Treknow is lovely and you can also make the two-mile hike to Tintagel and wander the ruins if you’re waiting for the tide to go down.
-There’s a gorgeous café to pass the time in as well.
+It’s a whole coastal experience.
+The approach down the valley from the nearby village of Treknow is something to behold, and you can also make the two-mile hike to Tintagel to wander the ruins or pass time in the café if you’re waiting for the tide to go down.

 Base yourself at: Trebus